luisca1985/python_design_patterns/README.md

 También identifica las relaciones que llevaron a la simplificación de la estructura.

 ### Adapter Method
-Adapter method is a Structural Design Pattern which helps us in making the incompatible objects adaptable to each other.
-The Adapter method is one of the easiest methods to understand because we have a lot of real-life examples that show the analogy with it.
-The main purpose of this method is to create a bridge between two incompatible interfaces.
-This method provides a different interface for a class.
-We can more easily understand the concept by thinking about the Cable Adapter that allows us to charge a phone somewhere that has outlets in different shapes.

-Using this idea, we can integrate the classes that couldn’t be integrated due to interface incompatibility.

 El Adapter Method es un patrón de diseño estructural que nos ayuda a hacer que los objetos incompatibles se adapten entre sí.
 El método Adapter es uno de los métodos más fáciles de entender porque tenemos muchos ejemplos de la vida real que muestran la analogía con él.
 El objetivo principal de este método es crear un puente entre dos interfaces incompatibles.

 Este método proporciona una interfaz diferente para una clase.
 Podemos entender más fácilmente el concepto si pensamos en el Cable Adaptador que nos permite cargar un teléfono en algún lugar que tenga enchufes de diferentes formas.